Back to Resources

 Physician

-However, I want to be very clear about one thing: Choosing discretion is not the same as hiding from shame.
-There should be zero stigma attached to seeking mental health treatment.
-Whether you are navigating depression, anxiety, PTSD, or chronic pain, you are engaging in legitimate healthcare.
-Seeking a better quality of life is an act of courage, not something to be tucked away out of embarrassment.
+But I want to be clear about something: choosing discretion is not the same as hiding from shame.
+Mental health treatment carries no stigma.
+Depression, anxiety, PTSD, and chronic pain are legitimate medical conditions.
+Seeking improvement is an act of courage, not something to conceal.

 Disclaimer: Compounded ketamine for anxiety, depression, PTSD, and chronic pain is not FDA approved.
 The information provided is for educational purposes only and should not be considered medical advice.
 Individual results may vary.
 Always consult with a qualified healthcare provider before starting any treatment.